- Replace under-performing Tweets and targeting with fresh alternatives

 - Be transparent and clear.
 Being clear about you’re offering, what your product is, and what users can gain by engaging with your ad increases likelihood of user engagement.

 - Include rich, engaging media.
-Try using engaging images and videos for more compelling promoted tweets.
+Try using engaging images and videos for more compelling content.

 - Ask a question.
-Twitter is great for starting conversations.
-Asking your users a question in your promoted tweet will help users feel part of a conversation and can compel them to engage with your ad.
+Twitter is a great place for starting conversations.
+Asking your followers a question in your Tweet will help them feel part of a conversation and can compel them to engage with your ad.

 - Play to your objective.
 Twitter has a variety of specialized Ads Cards, that can and should be used within the relevant campaign objective.
-For example, app cards within App Install campaigns, and website cards within Website Clicks and Conversions objective.
+For example, app cards for app installs campaigns, and website cards for website clicks campaigns.

 Learn more about setting up your content strategy here.

 Twitter Ads offers diverse targeting options, meaning you can reach the market segments that matter to you.
 We advise running multiple campaigns at once to optimize your Twitter Ads performance.

 While it’s always smart to target by location and device, we advise using only one type of audience targeting with each campaign.
 In other words, choose whether to target by keyword, interest, followers, behavior, and so on.
 This makes it much easier to track what works and optimize accordingly.